-The internal Medicine Clerkship is intended to serve as your bridge from the basic sciences to clinical care of the patient.
-Our teaching strategy is encompassed by, quoting Voltaire, talking "sense".
-We make "sense" of the most simple or complex clinical presentations by a step-wise, rational approach - not just by acquisition of data (laboratory, radiographic and physiologic) but strategic acquisition, organization and utilization of data.
+The Internal Medicine Clerkship aims to transition the student from a foundational science-focused learner into a clinician with adequate skills to appropriately care for a medical patient.
+Our teaching strategy is encompassed by, quoting Voltaire, talking "sense."
+We strive to make "sense" of the most simple or complex clinical presentations by a step-wise, rational approach, not just by acquisition of data (laboratory, radiographic and physiologic) but strategic acquisition, organization and utilization of data.

 Director, Internal Medicine Clerkship

-Assistant Professor of Medicine
+Associate Professor of Medicine